Born to be on the water

 On the day the airstrip was finished, another German plane attacked and hit the HMS Curlew, which was guarding Ted’s force.
 A squadron of German Bombers was seen approaching.

-Ted says: “I thought I was going to die.
+Ted said: “I thought I was going to die.
 I thought they couldn’t miss.
 But the Hurricanes came, and they began fighting.
 I saw two planes bought down.”

 After Narvik was captured by the Nazis, Ted returned to Scotland and helped build military ports across the country.